University of Chicago Scavenger Hunt: The List

-After the official rules, a list of qualifying factors for the road trip portion of the scavenger hunt is included.
-These qualifying factors have been included in the list at the behest of UChicago's Center for Leadership and Involvement (the governing body for registered student organizations) since 2006.
-The road trip, itself, though, has been a part of the Hunt since 1991.
+The road trip was discontinued in 2020, but in previous years' lists, after the official rules, the qualifying factors for the road trip portion of the scavenger hunt were included.
+These qualifying factors had been included in the list at the behest of UChicago's Center for Leadership and Involvement (the governing body for registered student organizations) since 2006.
+The road trip, itself, though, had been a part of the Hunt since 1991.

 After the road trip qualifications, all "Scav Olympics" events are listed.
 These are original competitions designed annually and held on Eckhart Quad Saturday afternoon of the Hunt.
 In 2015, for each event, 1st, 2nd, and 3rd place were worth 20, 15, and 10 points respectively, while 5 points were awarded to "(3 < x ≤ ∞)th place."
 After the list of "Scav Olympics" events, there are occasionally special lists, such as wedding-associated items in 2015, and "Scav All-Stars" items from 2004 to 2006.

 Finally, following the above sections, is the list of all general category items.
 Item lists are broken up into pages, with one or several judges contributing to the items on each page.

 Road trip

-Road trip, one of the more original elements of the hunt, is constrained by several factors.
-The furthest destination may be no more than 1,000 mi from Chicago and the trip must be completed between 8 a.m.
+Road trip, one of the more original elements of the hunt, was discontinued in 2020.

+Before 2020, the road trip was constrained by several factors.
+The furthest destination could be no more than 1,000 mi from Chicago, and the trip must have been completed between 8 a.m.
 Thursday morning and Saturday night.
-Additionally, road trip is completed with participants wearing ridiculous costumes.
-Items for the road trip are scattered throughout the main list.
+Additionally, the road trip was completed with participants wearing ridiculous costumes.
+Items for the road trip were scattered throughout the main list.

-Drivers on the road trip are held to the following requirements:
+Drivers on the road trip were held to the following requirements: